bananighosh/cuda/README.md

 - Coded Kernal for Basic matrix multiplication
 - Learnt how blocks , grids and threads are handled in a 2D vector
 - Memory allocation and management using cuda library functions: cudaFree

+## Day 04:
+- What is CuBlas?
+Why to use it?
+    - runtime library
+    - Blas: Basic
+-  vector add using CuBlas